unifi-utilities/unifios-utilities/nextdns/README.md

 ### Steps
 If you have already installed PiHole, skip right to step 6.

-1. On your controller, make a Corporate network with no DHCP server and give it a vlan.
-For this example we are using vlan 5.
+1. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
+For this example we are using VLAN 5.
 2. Install the CNI plugins with by executing [install-cni-plugins.sh](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/install-cni-plugins.sh) on your UDM
 3. Copy [20-dns.conflist](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/20-dns.conflist) to /mnt/data/podman/cni (or a place of your choosing and update [on_boot.sh](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/on_boot.sh) symlink).
 This will create your podman macvlan network
 4. Update your on_boot.sh to include the commands in [on_boot.sh](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/on_boot.sh).
-You can leave out the iptables rules if you don't want to DNAT all DNS calls to your PiHole
+You can leave out the iptables rules if you don't want to DNAT all DNS calls to NextDNS
 5. Execute on_boot.sh
-6. Make /mnt/data/nextdns and copy [nextdns.conf](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/nextdns.conf) to it.
+6. Create /mnt/data/nextdns and copy [nextdns.conf](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/nextdns.conf) to it.
 7. Run the NextDNS docker container.
 Mounting dbus and running in privileged is only required for mDNS.
 Also, please change the --dns arguments to whatever was provided by NextDNS.
 ```
  podman run -d --privileged --network dns \